Our 42-hour vacation itineraries are tailored to your interests—from arts-and-culture escapes to outdoor adventures.More

 Dining options are few when traveling around Alaska's Bush; smaller communities may have one or two eateries, if any at all.
 On the bright side, you won't need to worry about reservations.
 If they're open, they'll let you in, and you'll likely be surprised at the variety available: in addition to Alaskan seafood, game, and locally grown vegetables, Mexican and Asian fare are standard, even in the

 state's remotest corners.
 Usually Bush restaurants will feature two or three different cuisines.
-All food prices, including at grocery shops, will reflect large transportation charges, so be prepared to pay.
+All food prices, including at grocery shops, reflect large transportation charges, so be prepared to pay more than you would back home or even in Anchorage.